Homotopy theory with bornological coarse spaces: Locally finite homology theories and coarsification

 \begin{rem} Using the Kan extension technique we can turn the above description of the functor on objects into a proper definition of a functor.
-We consider the category $\TopBorn^{Loc}$ of pairs $(X,C)$, where $X$ is a topological bornological space and $C\subseteq X$ is locally compact.
+We consider the category $\TopBorn^{\Loc}$ of pairs $(X,C)$, where $X$ is a topological bornological space and $C$ is an element of $\Loc(X)$.
 A morphism $f:(X,C)\to (X^{\prime},C^{\prime})$ is a morphism $f:X\to X^{\prime}$ of topological bornological spaces such that $f(C)\subseteq C^{\prime}$.
-We have the forgetful functors We then define $L(E)$ as left Kan extension
+We have the forgetful functors We then define $L(E)$ as left Kan extension \hB \end{rem}